dogunter/omp_overhead/README.md

 This code measures the overhead associated with launching and managing OpenMP threads on a system.
 It achieves this by
-   1. Measuring the time to execute a serial synthetic work loop;
+   1. Measuring the time to execute a serial function
-   2. Measuring the time to execute a parallel version of the same loop, each thread performing the same amount of work as in the single-threaded case. (weak scaling);
+   2. Measuring the time each thread takes to evaluate the same function (same amount of work; weak scaling behavior)
-   3. Repeating the parallel loop measurement to get a new time that (assuming thread pooling) will not have thread creation time in it.

 Additionally, the code prints out information for each thread to show affinity information.
 For each thread this includes,

    * MPI Rank ID
    * Thread ID
    * Total number of threads
-   * CPU ID (equivalent to logical hardware thread ID)
+   * PU ID - either physical index (default) or logical index
-   * Physical Core ID
+   * Core ID - either physical index (default) or logical index
    * NUMA Node ID (equivalent to socket ID for man Intel packages)
    * Node hostname